glowkeeper/P3D/docs/labs/week7Session12024.md

 ## AI

-Since its inception in the 1950s, AI has been delineated into two schools:
+Since its inception in the 1950s, AI has delineated into two schools:

 1. Symbolic AI, whereby an algorithm searches through a series of states to solve a specific problem
 2. Machine Learning, whereby a solution is sought by searching through existing data about a given problem.
 The system _learns_ the optimal solution through subsequent iterative passes through the data